Gangster: A Love Story: Plot

 Daya, who has been arrested and taken to jail, sends Simran a letter saying that he does not blame her for what she did and that she is the one who has been betrayed; he admits that he has done many cruel and bad things but that, thanks to her, he now knows what it is like to live an honest life.
 He encloses her fake passport and, stating his love for her, writes that he would feel better knowing that she is living safely in India.
 After reading Daya's letter, Simran is left pained and guilty.

 Months later, Daya admits and pleads guilty to his crimes.
 He is tried and sentenced to death.
 Simran goes to meet him in prison and asks him to forgive her; they share an emotional goodbye.
 She later goes to Aakash's residence and, forcefully entering his house with a gun, shoots and fatally injures him.
 Before he lapses into unconsciousness, Aakash shoots her in the shoulder and they are found and taken to a hospital.

 Aakash dies in the hospital while Simran is transferred to the I.C.U.
 At dawn she escapes to the roof, where she commits suicide by jumping off the roof.
-At the same time, Daya is hanged.
+At the same time, Daya is executed.
 Simran is shown falling through the air.
 Before she reaches the ground we see her standing in a meadow and gazing at Daya, who is holding Bittu.
 Smiling, they hold out their arms to her; she happily runs toward them, and they embrace in heaven.